TheImagingSource/tiscamera/doc/pages/tests.rst

 =================

 Integration tests are tests that verify the proper interaction of multiple elements.
-This e.g. includes the execution of complete gstreamer pipelines.
+This would, for example, include the execution of complete GStreamer pipelines.

 They are not executed automatically.

 Release Tests
 =============

-Release Tests are tests that will be run to ensure no problems arise when deploying tiscamera.
+Release Tests are tests that are run to ensure no problems arise when deploying tiscamera.
-This e.g. includes the building of different tiscamera configurations.
+This includes the building of different tiscamera configurations.
 They are not executed automatically.

 Manual Tests